sinedied/articles/articles/oss/devto-cli/devto-cli.md

 Nothing is set in stone, but here are some ideas I have in mind for the future of this tool.

-- Add the ability to synchronize back changes made on dev.to website (in case you need a quick edit on the go).
-Using [webhooks](https://docs.dev.to/api/#tag/webhooks), it would even be possible to automatically merge the change back in your repo using the GitHub Action.
 - Make it a VS Code extension: because not everyone like CLI.
+- Bootstrap a personal blog automatically using the markdown files, and manage canonical URLs for you.
+- Synchronize back changes made on dev.to website, in case you need a quick edit on the go.
+Using [webhooks](https://docs.dev.to/api/#tag/webhooks), it would even be possible to automatically merge the changes back in your repo using the GitHub Action.
 - You name it?
-This project is not just Open Source in name, your contributions are welcome ♥️.
+This project is not just Open Source in name, your contributions and ideas are welcome ♥️.

+I would love to hear you feedback and ideas in the comments!
-Thanks for being here and taking part in this
+Thanks for being here and taking part in this awesome community.

+**YOU ROCK!**

 ---